-It can be easy for different salespeople to see the sales pitch meaning as slightly different things.
+It can be easy for different salespeople to see the sales pitch as meaning slightly different things.
 Some will see a pitch as more of a presentation.
-Some will consider it to be the moment where you are trying to close the prospect on purchasing.
+Some will consider it the moment when you are trying to close the prospect on purchasing.

-We have a very clear way that we see them and we will outline that here in case you would like to adopt the same way of looking at things.
+We see them very clearly, and we will outline that here in case you would like to adopt the same perspective.

 Everything that is Said to Prospects

-We see a sales pitch as everything that is said, both orally and written when communicating with prospects.
-This can include phone prospecting calls, what is said while networking, in prospecting emails, over voicemail, and even what is said on a website or in a blog.
+We see a sales pitch as everything said, both orally and in writing, when communicating with prospects.
+This can include phone prospecting calls, networking, prospecting emails, voicemail, and even what is said on a website or in a blog.

 It is not Talking About Your Products and Services

-Some salespeople think that a sales pitch means that you are primarily talking about your products and services when you are delivering your pitch.
-We don’t think that this is the case, and we believe that a more powerful pitch talks very little about your products and services.
+Some salespeople think a sales pitch means that you primarily talk about your products and services when you deliver them.
+We don’t think this is the case, and we believe that a more robust pitch talks very little about your products and services.

-In addition, we mentioned that you are delivering a sales pitch every time and in the way that you communicate with sales prospects, and we want to emphasize that we are not telling you to talk about your products and services in every prospect interaction.
-We actually recommend you do the exact opposite in the sales pitch, meaning that you minimize how much you talk about your products and services.
+In addition, we mentioned that you are delivering a sales pitch every time and how you communicate with sales prospects, and we want to emphasize that we are not telling you to talk about your products and services in every prospect interaction.
+We recommend you do the opposite in the sales pitch, minimizing how much you talk about your products and services.

 Elements of a Sales Pitch

-As we just pointed out, many salespeople see a sales pitch as just being talk tracks that outline the products that they sell and explain what they do.
+As we just pointed out, many salespeople see a sales pitch as just a series of talk tracks that outline the products they sell and explain what they do.
 Yes, that can be part of your pitch.
 But here are some other elements to add around that.

 Value Proposition

 Talking about what your products do is more of a functional detail.
-You have to take that explanation one step further to think about how that helps your prospect and this will help you to arrive at the value proposition for your product.
+You have to take that explanation one step further to think about how that helps your prospect, which will help you arrive at the value proposition for your product.

 Name Drop Examples